Click to open network menu

 Summoner Spells

-It can also help you not lose lane too hard against Kalista.
-Don't try to play the mindgame of Exhausting her Rend.
-Just use it early on while her Hail of Blades is active, or while her Pierce is not on cooldown if possible.
+If you happen to pick it into Kalista, don't try to play the mindgame of Exhausting her Rend.
+Just use it early on while her Hail of Blades is active, or while her Pierce is not on cooldown.

 Summon Aery

 Summon Aery triggers on spells and auto attacks and then slowly returns to you.
 You can walk towards this little projectile to get it off cooldown faster to surprise the enemy with some extra damage as shown in the clip below.
-Also don't forget that when your ADC is missing hp and pulling the wave, you can use a "dry" Astral Infusion to get some value out of the Summon Aery shield against the minions' auto attacks.
+It shields for ~36 and damages for ~8 (numbers adjusted for resistances).
+It can be really good to use an unempowered Astral Infusion on your ADC in lane if you time it so that the Summon Aery shield gets value.

 The banana was already flying in the air when I ran into Summon Aery.